sief/play-guard/README.md

       }
     }
   }

-  # deprecated, see 3.1 below
-  # clientipheader = "X-Client-Ip"
 }
 ```

 3.1 Configuring the remote IP address
 -------------------------------------

-By default, IP-based rate limits will use `RequestHeaders.remoteAddress` as the address of the client.
+By default, IP-based rate limits will use `RequestHeader.remoteAddress` as the address of the client.
 Depending on [how you have configured Play](https://www.playframework.com/documentation/2.6.x/HTTPServer#Configuring-trusted-proxies) this may be the actual remote address of clients connecting directly, or it may be read from the common `X-Forwarded-For` or `Forwarded` headers that are set by proxies and load balancers.

 If you are using a reverse proxy (e.g. [nginx](https://www.nginx.com/resources/wiki/start/topics/examples/forwarded/), HAProxy or an [AWS ELB](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/x-forwarded-headers.html)) in front of your application, you should take care to configure the [`play.http.forwarded.trustedProxies`](https://www.playframework.com/documentation/2.6.x/HTTPServer#Configuring-trusted-proxies) setting, otherwise all requests will be rate-limited against the IP address of the upstream proxy (definitely not what you want).

-Guard also supports a `clientipheader` configuration parameter, which is the name of a header to read to find the client IP address.
-However, no "trusted proxies" processing is done on this value (it's expected to contain a single IP value), so this cannot be used to safely read `X-Forwarded-For` nor `Forwarded` headers.
-So, for most cases, this should be left unconfigured.

 __Note:__ the latest release 2.1.0 still checks the `X-Forwarded-For` header first and takes the last entry from the list.
 Only if there is no `X-Forwarded-For` header it will fall back to `RequestHeaders.remoteAddress`.